Bonaparte003/SparseMatrix/README.md

 BX Operator is a command-line interface (CLI) tool designed for performing advanced operations on sparse matrices.
 It supports loading matrices from files, performing various matrix operations, and displaying results in a user-friendly format.

+BX Operator have the ability to run the operations in 2 different algorithms for both Compressed Sparese Row and the normal way of going through every row.

 ## Features